Overview

 One of the server requirements for the Docket Cache — Object Cache Accelerator plugin is the PHP module OPcache.
 Depending on your hosting plan, you may need to manually enable this:

-Shared Hosting and DreamPress plans
+- Shared Hosting and DreamPress plans — This option is enabled by default.

 Cronbot service

 Cronbot is an external service that pings your website every hour to keep the WordPress Cron service running.
-This is enabled by default, however, DreamHost does NOT recommend using this feature.
+This is enabled by default; however, DreamHost does not recommend using this feature.

 Disable WP-CRON and create a Cron Job in your panel